Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 ## Usage of the example package
 The example package in [/example_pkg](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/tree/main/example_pkg)  demonstrates a basic usage of the simulator written in python.
 [/example_pkg/src/drive.py](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/example_pkg/src/drive.py) is used to drive the vehicle and [/example_pkg/src/imageReceive.py](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/example_pkg/src/imageReceive.py) is used to receive image from the vehicle.
-The drive node uses Twist message to control the vehicle through the /catvehicle/cmd_vel topic.
+The drive node uses the Twist message to control the vehicle through the /catvehicle/cmd_vel topic.
 You can easily plug your code and use the basic topics in the simulator.

 ## Customizing the Tracks